 This coverage isn’t as good as the coverage offered by card_name or by the card_name as your trip needs to be delayed by over 12 hours before the card will come to your rescue, but in the event that this happens, cardholders are entitled to up to $300 per trip for expenses, like overnight accommodation, meals, and other key essentials.

-The American Express Gold Card is a card you hold for the great earning rates that it offers and not the benefits.
-Some of the benefits that the card offers can be very useful indeed, but the Gold Card’s primary function for most cardholders is as a points earning machine.
+The American Express® Gold Card is a card you hold for the great earning rates that it offers and not the benefits.
+Some of the benefits that the card offers can be very useful, but the Gold Card’s primary function for most cardholders is as a points earning machine.

-If you’re a fan of Membership Rewards (a lot of people are) and spend significant sums on dining and at supermarkets, this is almost certainly a card you should be considering – there isn’t another American Express card that can match what the Gold Card earns in those categories.
+If you’re a fan of Membership Rewards (a lot of people are) and spend significant sums on dining and at supermarkets, this is almost certainly a card you should be considering as there isn’t another American Express card that can match what the Gold Card earns in those categories.

-Just as importantly, it’s good to remember that no other card on the market offers excellent returns on both worldwide dining and US supermarket spending – there are cards that offer great returns in one category one or the other, but not in both – and that’s a key strength that the Gold Card has.
+Just as importantly, it’s good to remember that no other card on the market offers excellent returns on both dining and US supermarket spending – there are cards that offer great returns in one category one or the other, but not in both – and that’s a key strength that the Gold Card has.

-If you’re just looking for strong earnings on dining the Citi Prestige is probably the card to go for (although make sure you can justify its $495 annual fee), and if it’s just a great return at US supermarkets that you’re after and you don’t mind earning cash back, the Blue Cash Preferred Card (6% cash back on up to $6,000 of supermarket spending per year) is definitely worth considering.
+If you’re just looking for strong earnings on dining the Citi Prestige is probably the card to go for (although make sure you can justify its $495 annual fee), and if it’s just a great return at US supermarkets that you’re after and you don’t mind earning cash back, the Blue Cash Preferred Card is definitely worth considering.